-Chicken wild rice soup is an easy weeknight dinner for your family.
-Rich and creamy, this cozy comfort food is perfect for a chilly night.
-Make a big batch and pack it for your kids to bring to school for hot lunch in a Thermos!
+Instant Pot chicken and rice soup is an easy weeknight dinner for your family made with wild rice, celery, and onions.
+Rich and creamy, this cozy comfort food is perfect for a chilly night and cooks in 15 minutes.
+Stovetop instructions are also included.

 This week I needed a quick and easy dinner for the night the Peanut got her braces adjusted.
 I looked for something warm and comforting and especially soft for her sore teeth.

 Chicken wild rice soup is total comfort food for cold weather, dreary days, or those times when your kiddos need a little extra loving and it cooks in just 15 minutes!

 We love chicken soups for dinner, but I think this is the best chicken wild rice soup recipe because:

 - Thick and Creamy: The soup is very hearty and filling.
 Lots of tender rice, a thick creamy broth, and very tender chicken.

 - One Pot: Everything cooks together in the Instant Pot but I've also included one pot stovetop instructions, too.

 - No Mushrooms: While mushrooms are a traditional ingredient for chicken and wild rice soup, our version leaves them out as a personal preference.
 This makes our version much more picky-eater-friendly.

 - Uses Leftover Chicken: Start with pre-cooked chicken and the dish is so fast to cook.